 To select multiple items as a group, use SHIFT+click..

 You can add a Visualforce page to a page layout only if the standard controller on the Visualforce page is set to the object for which you are creating the page layout.
-If you do not have any Visualforce pages with a standard controller set to that object, the Visualforce Pages category does not appear in the palette.
+If you don’t have any Visualforce pages with a standard controller set to that object, the Visualforce Pages category doesn’t appear in the palette.

 Items that are not in the page layout are displayed in the scrolling box on the right-hand side.

 Use the legend to determine what fields are required, dependent, controlling, or have other attributes that may affect your page layout decisions.

 To set which fields are required and read only, select one or more fields and click Edit Properties.

 The field properties of some standard fields cannot be changed.
 Custom fields can be changed only if they are not universally required fields.

 Fields marked as read only are always editable by administrators and users with the “Edit Read Only Fields” permission.

 If you make a picklist field read only, all new records will contain the default value for that picklist.

 Auto-number fields are always read only.